ensody/ReactiveState-Kotlin/README.md

 }

 // This is a multiplatform "ViewModel".
 It doesn't inherit from Android's ViewModel and doesn't depend on any Android
 // code.
-It can still persist saved instance state via StateFlowStore (on iOS you could use an InMemoryStateFlowStore). class MultiPlatformViewModel(
+It can persist saved instance state via StateFlowStore (on iOS you could use an InMemoryStateFlowStore). class MultiPlatformViewModel(
     private val scope: CoroutineScope,
     private val store: StateFlowStore,
     private val dependency: SomeDependency,
 ) {
+    // For error events and other one-time actions val eventNotifier = EventNotifier<BaseEvents>()

     // ...
 }